 - The quality of your GRE® preparation

-- How you deal with careless mistakes (the biggest score eroding factor for many students)
+- Your efficiency in avoiding careless mistakes (the biggest score defeating factor for many students)

-Target timeline to solve each set of 20 questions:
+Target timeline for solving a set of 20 questions:

 |Question Number||Suggested Timelines|